Our Vision Statement

 Join us on Facebook: “Official St. Vincent’s Alumnae Association“

-All Alumnae are welcome and encouraged to attend.
-The Reunion Dinner will be held on Friday, July 7th at the Delta Brunswick Hotel.
-Graduation years ending with a "7" or "2" will be the featured reunion classes.
+The Reunion Dinner will be held on Friday, July 5th at the Delta Brunswick Hotel.
+While Alumnae members who graduated in a year ending with a “9” or “4” will be our special guests, our valued members from all years are welcome to attend and join the celebrations.
 Individual reunion classes will be planning activities throughout the weekend.
-A Mass in memory of deceased members will be held on Sunday, July 9th at the Cathedral of the Immaculate Conception.
+A Mass in memory of deceased members will be held on Sunday, July 7th at the Cathedral of the Immaculate Conception.

 “Conversation and Cocktails”

-Tickets: $15.00 will be available to purchase from the outlets after April 1st.
+Tickets: $15.00 will be available to purchase from the following outlets after April 1st:

-“Octoberfest” 2017 St. Vincent’s Alumnae Association will hold the 7th Annual “Octoberfest” for grads of the 70’s, 80’s, 90’s, & 00’s on Friday, October 27th at Branch #69 Legion, Saint John West.
-The 2016 event was another great success – a girls’ only evening of fun and frivolity with friends and classmates.
+St. Vincent’s Alumnae Association will hold the 9th Annual “Octoberfest” for grads of the 70’s, 80’s, 90’s, & 00’s on Friday, October 25th at Branch #69 Legion, Saint John West.
+The 2018 event was another great success – a girls’ only evening of fun and frivolity with friends and classmates.
 It was described by many as an “awesome time” and that is was “great to see so many people you do not see often”.
 DJ – “Hunter Sounds” will provide lots of great music from the decades.

 REMEMBERING M. LORETTA MACKINNON…